misterdjules/earthly-mulitplatform-repro/README.md

 COPY ./output.js .
 ```

-seems to make all runs succeed consistently.
+in this repository's `Earthfile` seems to make all runs succeed consistently.